 "Gonna be troubleDarkstalkers, known as Vampire in Japan, is a fighting game series produced by Capcom; its first entry was produced during the fighting game craze of the 1990s.
-In contrast to the martial arts-themed fighting games of the time, the game's characters are (mostly) based on classic literary or film monsters — including Frankenstein's Monster, the Wolf Man, and the Creature from the Black Lagoon — and boast zany combos and attacks to help set the game apart from others.This was Capcom's second fighting game franchise after Street Fighter, which means it shares many similarities with its sibling series (GamePro infamously referred to it as "Street Fighter in a Halloween costume"): numerous characters have similar fighting styles to the Street Fighter cast, and the game features a six-button control scheme.
+In contrast to the martial arts-themed fighting games of the time, the game's characters are (mostly) based on classic literary or film monsters — including Frankenstein's Monster, the Wolf Man, and the Creature from the Black Lagoon — and boast zany combos and attacks to help set the game apart from others.This was Capcom's second fighting game franchise after Street Fighter, which means it shares many similarities with its sibling series (GamePro infamously referred to it as "Street Fighter in a Halloween costume"): Numerous characters have similar fighting styles to the Street Fighter cast, and the game features a six-button control scheme.
 Darkstalkers was one of the first fighting games to introduce the concept of Super Moves, bring air blocking into the mix, and expand basic combos into lengthy streams before any of the Capcom vs. Whatever games were created.The Darkstalkers series is also notable for having quite a bit of fanservice, specifically due to Morrigan and Felicia (whose designs are unashamedly provocative — in particular, Felicia doesn't even wear clothes).
 Morrigan is likely best known for her appearances in the various Vs. fighting games — including Marvel vs. Capcom and Capcom vs. SNK — and even more notorious for having the same sprites recycled for over seven years (which caused her to clash in sprite style with just about everyone else).
 She received new sprites for Namco × Capcom and Cross Edge (which both used a slightly Super-Deformed battle sprite style akin to the preceding Super Gem Fighter Mini Mix/Pocket Fighter), Tatsunoko vs. Capcom (and Marvel vs. Capcom 3) used 3D graphics, and with another new sprite set in Project X Zone, Morrigan's original sprites (and those of the other nine Darkstalkers to grace one or more of these crossovers) note appear to be dead for good.A new Darkstalkers game — as in, entirely new, instead of a re-release of past content — hasn't been made since 1997.
 On July 21 2011, Yoshinori Ono said he is pushing Capcom hard to revive the series.
 In his own words: DARKSTALKERS ARE NOT DEAD!
 At New York Comic-Con, it was revealed that a project was in the works for Darkstalkers 4, but it would only be released if the fan demand was high enough, judging the figures from Darkstalkers Resurrection.
-Unfortunately, Darkstalkers Resurrection sold "poorly," (arguably if only because the standards for a port of an old game were set too high) and Capcom has stated that the franchise is now officially on hold.
+Unfortunately, Darkstalkers Resurrection sold below expectations, and Capcom has stated that the franchise is now officially on hold.

 Baby I'm a trouble man